Stroker (2002-2006) is a Heavy Metal band from Sudbury, Ontario, Canada.

 Now, with their debut album under their belt, they would proceed to make an impact in their hometown of Sudbury, Ontario.
 Three live shows would quickly follow.
 In their first live performance they were the headliners for Summerfest part 1 (April 27th 2002); they loved performing just as much as they loved recording.
 Stroker then held a CD release party where they kept the crowd of over 170 people rocking all night long to the aforementioned debut CD The Edge Of The Night, on June 19th 2002.

 They then opened for Canadian rockers Chilliwack on the second evening of Summerfest.
 All had a good time as the crowd reacted positively and loudly with Stroker.
 Chilliwack was impressed with the performance.
 Immediately after this show 'Emperor Multimedia Corporation' contacted Stroker and their CD's will now be available through their Diskery site.
 Pretty exciting news for the boys.
-Was someone in the audience???
+[Was someone special in the audience?]

 See More... ⏬